-PRIMARY AIR CONTROL: The handle is located on the front lower left of the stove, just under the ash lip.
+PRIMARY AIR CONTROL: The primary air control lever is located under the ash lip.
 The primary air control allows you to regulate the amount of air entering the firebox.
-Generally, the more air allowed into the firebox, the faster and hotter the rate of burn; conversely, less air creates a slower burn.
-To fully open the primary air intake, move the handle as far as it will go to the left; move the handle as far as it will go to the right, to close the primary air control.
+Generally, the more air allowed into the firebox, the faster the rate of burn and the higher the heat output; conversely, less air creates a slower burn, with lower heat output.
+For maximum airflow, pull the lever out as far as possible; move the lever inwards as far as possible for minimum airflow (does not close completely).

-Figure 13 - Air Control
+Figure 14 - Air Control